mysteriumnetwork/docs/docs/user-guide/installation.md

 Download and install a Raspbian image [https://www.raspberrypi.org/downloads/](https://www.raspberrypi.org/downloads/) to the SD card as described in the official Raspberry Pi documentation [https://www.raspberrypi.org/documentation/installation/installing-images/](https://www.raspberrypi.org/documentation/installation/installing-images/).

-Once you have an installed operating system, make sure that you have an Internet connection, since the Mysterium Node requires it to be running.
-Both wired and wireless connection supported, but the wired connection should give a more stable and performant connection.
+Once you have an installed operating system, make sure that you have an Internet connection, since the Mysterium Node requires it to run.
+Both wired and wireless connections are supported, but the wired connection should give a more stable and performant connection.

-To support running a Wireguard service it's required to install it separately.
+To run a Wireguard service you'll need to install Wireguard separately.
 Here is a description of how it can be installed: [https://github.com/adrianmihalko/raspberrypiwireguard](https://github.com/adrianmihalko/raspberrypiwireguard).

 There are two possible ways to install the Mysterium node on Raspbian.
 Building it from source code or use a prebuilt binary DEB package.